-For the fifth year in a row, we have won the German Online Retail Award in the category "Leisure&Sports".
+For the fifth year in a row, we won the German Online Retail Award in the category 'Leisure & Sports'.
 This award is the most important prize awarded in German online retail, and it is based on customer surveys.
 We were also honoured with this award in 2016: according to the Pepper's social commerce experts, we are one of the three most popular brands in German e-commerce, along with PayPal and Amazon.
-Thomann,de was the fourth most frequently visited web store in Germany in 2015.
+Thomann.de was the fourth most frequently visited web store in Germany in 2015.
 We want to take this opportunity to send a resounding "Thank You!" to our customers - for your trust and your loyalty! #ThomannLovesYou

 2017: New Logistics Centre

-After once again having reached the limits of our logistics capacity (and then some), we started to build out new logistics centre with more then 40.000 square foot of storage and dispatch area, and a capacity of more than 3,000 parcels per hour, in summer 2017.
+After once again having reached the limits of our logistics capacity (and then some), in summer 2017 we started to build yet another new logistics centre with more then 40,000 m2 of storage and dispatch space, and a capacity of more than 3,000 parcels per hour.